 - Photocopies of transcripts (Blue Sheet)

 - Do not fill in “Mail and/or Fax Transcripts to” box

 5. Pay your fees online OR at a financial institution:

 - Bring receipt to bank or credit union and pay the amount

 - Keep one section and send the other with your application

-6. If you can applying on paper, mail all documents to the Case Processing Pilot-Ottawa according to the mailing instructions here.
+6. If you are applying on paper, mail all documents to the Case Processing Pilot-Ottawa according to the mailing instructions here.

 Note: Do not try to apply for an extension on your TRV if your study permit is expired.
 Wait for your permit to be renewed before applying for the TRV